jmbegley/rescon.org.uk/content/pages/about.md

 ## Who are organising ResCon 19?

-The next ResCon is to be organised by [MCR](https://www.mendipcaverescue.org), with [James Begley](mailto:james@rescon.org.uk) taking on the role of conference co-ordinator, ably assisted by other MCR wardens.
+The next ResCon is to be organised by [MCR](https://www.mendipcaverescue.org), with [James Begley](mailto:james@rescon.org.uk) taking on the role of conference coordinator, ably assisted by other MCR rescue wardens.